 NC instructs the unit/facility to ramp up over the maximum available range to MCR at the highest available ramp rate.
 This is followed by a ramp down over the same range.
 The ramp must be done using AGC control.
-The AS AGC specialist must be present in the control room.
+The AS AGC specialist shall be present in the control room, unless arranged otherwise with NCSS.